Hatfield and Newhampton: Governance

 The parish is represented in the lowest tier of UK governance by two elected councillors on the six-member Hatfield and District Group Parish Council which also includes councillors from the parish of Pudleston, and the parish of Docklow and Hampton Wafer.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-Hatfield and Newhampton is represent in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Hatfield and Newhampton is represent in the UK Parliament as part of the North Herefordshire constituency.

 In 1974 Hatfield and Newhampton, as 'Hatfield', became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
 In 2002 the parish, with the parishes of Docklow and Hampton Wafer, Pudleston, Ford and Stoke Prior, Grendon Bishop, Hampton Charles, Hope under Dinmore, Humber, and Newton, was reassessed as part of Hampton Court Ward which elected one councillor to Herefordshire district council.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.